 On that assessment, it is probably fair to conclude that milk thistle for cats is on the fringes of treatments for cats.
 However, that is probably in part because nearly all vets use conventional medicine.
 There are, though, holistic vets who might prescribe milk thistle for cats.

-Research on milk thistle for pets appears to have focused on dogs.
+In around 2010, research on milk thistle for pets appears to have been focused on dogs.
 It is claimed to help resolve these conditions:

 Fatty liver, Chronic hepatitis, inflammation of the bile ducts and surrounding tissue, prevention of gallstones, inflammatory bowel disease (IBD), triaditis, to promote healing after drug therapy and/or vaccinations, cancer, hepatomegaly (enlarged liver), as an addition to treating with medicine in protozoal infections (infections caused by single celled creatures known as protozoa), poisoning from insecticides, pesticides, mushrooms and some drugs3.
 I sense that as there is not a lot of hard science, the true benefits may be less than is stated.